Elections in Belize: Municipal elections

 Unlike general elections which are held every five years or at the pleasure of the governor-general, by statute cities and towns hold municipal elections on the first Wednesday in March every third year.
 Belize has seven towns and two recognized cities, Belize City (since 1945) and Belmopan (since 2000).
 The seven settlements with town status are Benque Viejo del Carmen, Corozal Town, Dangriga, Orange Walk Town, Punta Gorda, San Ignacio/Santa Elena and San Pedro Town.
 Smaller settlements hold elections independent of this schedule.

 Belize City, due to its size, carries greater representation and importance, with one mayor and ten councilors elected (previously nine individuals out of which the mayor was selected), as opposed to one mayor and six councilors for Belmopan and the towns.
 The two-party system is in effect here as well, but independents and third party candidates have of late been doing relatively well in local elections.
 The last municipal election was held on 4 March 2015.
-The next municipal election is tentatively scheduled for 7 March 2018.
+The next municipal election is tentatively scheduled for 6 March 2024.

 By-elections and referendums

 These types of elections are held on a less regular basis.
 By-elections are usually held to replace representatives either locally or nationally, who are lost during the course of their term for various reasons.

 Referendums are normally held on issues of local or national importance.
 Belize had never held a national referendum before 2008, though one has consistently been demanded in order to settle the Guatemalan claim to Belize.
 Provisions have been made for a treaty to settle this claim to go to a referendum.
 In 1999, residents of Belmopan held a referendum to determine whether they would be responsible for their own affairs as a city; a majority voted yes, and Belmopan held its first City Council election less than a year later.

-Prime Minister Said Musa announced on 7 January 2008 a nonbinding national referendum would be held on the same date as general elections, asking the people of Belize to decide whether they wanted the country's upper house, the Senate, to be elected.
+Prime Minister Said Musa announced on 7 January 2008 that a nonbinding national referendum would be held on the same date as general elections, asking the people of Belize to decide whether they wanted the country's upper house, the Senate, to be elected.
 The referendum passed with 61 percent of voters supporting an elected Senate.

 List of by-elections in Belize

-Only five by-elections have been called for Belize House seats since the country became independent in September 1981.
-In all but one, the incumbent party failed to retain the seat.
-Several other by-elections have been held at the municipal level:
+Only six by-elections have been called for Belize House seats since the country became independent in September 1981.
+In all but two, the incumbent party failed to retain the seat.
+Several other by-elections have been held at the municipal level.